omundy/learn-computers/topics/data-types.md

 ### 👉 **Try it out**

-1. Copy / paste the singer object into the console and press return.
+1. Copy / paste the singer object into the console and press <kbd>return</kbd>.
 The data is now saved there.
 1. Log the singer's name.
 1. Log the name of the singer's first album.
 Keep in mind that you are accessing a value in an array stored inside the key, `albums`.
 1. Log the year of the singer's third album.